 “Conservatorship” indicates that the incapacitated adult is unable to manage himself or herself, and that therefore someone has been appointed to make all decisions regarding the Ward’s financial interests, including how monies are invested, how monies are managed, and how monies are spent.
 A Conservator is bonded for the amount of assets they manage, and reports to the Court at least annually.
 Additionally, there are a number of rules prescribed by applicable law regarding the management of these monies.

 The Court does not always appoint both a Guardian of the Person and a Conservator.
-In fact, in many instances, the Court may appoint only one (1) of these guardianships, depending on the evidence in the case, and the medical evaluation.
+In fact, in many instances, the Court may appoint only one (1) of these positions, depending on the evidence in the case, and the medical evaluation.

-If you wish to contact Mr. Smith about a guardianship matter, it will be helpful, though not mandatory, that you gather the following information: a list of assets and the aggregate approximate value; a list of debts and the aggregate approximate total; and, full legal names and addresses of the proposed Ward's spouse and children.
+If you wish to contact Mr. Smith about a guardianship or conservatorship matter, it will be helpful, though not mandatory, that you gather the following information: a list of assets and the aggregate approximate value; a list of debts and the aggregate approximate total; and, full legal names and addresses of the proposed Ward's spouse and children.

 Andrew, Merritt, Reilly & Smith, L.L.P.